-The ESA established a national program for the conservation of threatened and endangered fish, wildlife, and plants and the habitat upon which they depend.
+The ESA established a national program for the conservation of threatened and endangered fish, wildlife and plants and the habitat upon which they depend.
 Section 7(a)(2) of the ESA requires Federal agencies to consult with the USFWS and National Marine Fisheries Service (NMFS), as appropriate, to ensure that their actions are not likely to jeopardize the continued existence of endangered or threatened species or adversely modify or destroy their critical habitats.

-Section 7 of the ESA and the Federal regulations on endangered species coordination (50 CFR §402.12) require that Federal agencies prepare a Biological Assessment that analyzes the potential effects of major actions on listed species and critical habitat.
-The Corps sent copies of a Biological Evaluation (Appendix A), documenting the Corps determination that adoption of the proposed MP is not likely to adversely affect listed species or designated critical habitat, to the USFWS and NMFS on March 16, 2018 for their review and concurrence.
-The Corps provided an amended BE to both agencies on June 13, 2018, based on input received.
-The Corps expects to receive written concurrence from NMFS and USFWS in the near future, which will be added to the MP Administrative Record.
+Section 7© of the ESA and the Federal regulations on endangered species coordination (50 CFR §402.12) require that Federal agencies prepare a Biological Assessment that analyzes the potential effects of major actions on listed species and critical habitat.
+The Corps sent copies of the Biological Evaluation (Appendix B), documenting the Corps' determination that adoption of the proposed MP is not likely to adversely affect listed species or designated critical habitat, to the USFWS and NMFS on March 16, 2018 for their review and concurrence.